 There’s far more than shopping and art-viewing to be done along this glitzy stretch of malls, museums and luxury hotels.
 It’s a nightlife hotspot too.

 Begin your bar-hopping journey at Post Bar at the Fullerton Hotel.
-You'll be spoilt for choice when it comes to restaurant-bars with waterfront views: popular picks include Kinki Rooftop Bar, Lantern Bar at The Fullerton Bay Hotel, as well as the 1919 Restaurant & The Rooftop Bar, Overeasy and The Pelican which are close to the Merlion Park.
+You'll be spoilt for choice when it comes to restaurant-bars with waterfront views: popular picks include Kinki Rooftop Bar, Lantern Bar at The Fullerton Bay Hotel, as well as the 1919 Restaurant & The Rooftop Bar and Overeasy which are close to the Merlion Park.

 For a cosier cocktail spot, check out Orgo at the Esplanade, which is located at the arts venue’s rooftop.
 Here, you’ll get great views, while avoiding the crowds at the waterfront.

-Make your way to Marina Bay Sands® for tasty Thai nosh to go with drinks at The Bar @ Long Chim, which serves streetside-style nibbles to go with your tipple.
-If you’re in the mood for a special treat, go for an epicurean experience at fine dining restaurants Caffe B and Spago; the latter also boasts a lounge section with stellar views from the 57th floor.
+If you’re in the mood for a special treat, go for an epicurean experience at fine dining restaurants Spago, which boasts a lounge section with stellar views from the 57th floor.

 Amp up your cocktail hour by zipping to the tallest rooftop bars in the vicinity.
-Favourites include Cé La Vi, Flight Bar & Lounge at Marina Bay Sands®, as well as 1-Altitude and LeVel 33.
+Favourites include Cé La Vi at Marina Bay Sands®, as well as 1-Altitude and LeVel 33.
 You’ll feel like you’re on top of the world!

 Filled with almost door-to-door lines of restaurants, pubs and eateries, this bustling neighbourhood continues to be a hive of activity.